 We prepared just two cups each time but it can accommodate up to 10, producing around 20 portions.
 This is plenty for a party or big family gathering.
-There’s a ‘keep warm’ function, too, ensuring the last person to the pot has rice as warm as the first.
-It also cooks grains and porridge, steams and slow cooks, too.
+There’s a 'keep warm' function, too, ensuring the last person to the pot has rice as warm as the first.
+It also cooks grains and porridge, steams and even acts as a slow cooker, too.

 A searing function means that there’s no need for another pan either, cutting down on washing up and making it a real one-stop-pot.
 While you don’t exactly throw everything in the pot and just walk away, we found preparing the risotto was pretty easy.
 Starting with the searing function to soften the onions and garlic, you add the rice and cook for a few minutes.
 Then the wine went in and was stirred until it evaporated.
 Once that was done, we added the stock, stirred and hit the 'risotto' and 'start' buttons.

 Then we walked away.
 There’s a handy 30-minute 'keep warm' function, which was useful as we got distracted and almost forgot we were cooking.
 It is fairly pricey.
 However, consider the addition of the slow cooker function and one-pot searing and cooking.
 This all makes it a good choice if you want more than just a simple rice cooker.

 2. Cookworks 1.5L rice cooker

 If you’re just after a simple ‘does what it says on the packaging’ rice cooker then this great value model is a solid choice.
 With just a cook and keep warm switch to break up the cool black exterior, it also has feet to raise it up from the worksurface plus handy carrying handles.

 Crucially, if you’re a fan of fancy rice then this one isn’t for you as it only cooks white rice, but it does cook it very well and was one of the simples to use with the best results.